osrf-migration/srcsim-wiki/finals_task1.md

         timed_out: False
         finished: False

+    There will also be a confirmation message on the console telling you that checkpoint 2 has started:

+        [Msg] Stopped box contains plugin [task1/checkpoint1]
+        [Msg] Task [1] - Checkpoint [1] - Completed (95 21000000)
+        [Msg] Task [1] - Checkpoint [2] - Started (95 21000000)

 #### Checkpoint 2

-We're now performing checkpoint 2: Move the communication dish to the correct pitch and yaw angles.
+We're now performing checkpoint 2: *Move the communication dish to the correct pitch and yaw angles*.
 This consists of rotating the handles on the satellite until the correct angles are achieved.

 1. Conveniently, the satellite reports its current and target angles through a ROS topic.
 On a new terminal, start listening to the satellite updates:

     ```
     rostopic echo /task1/checkpoint2/satellite